 Coroners Liaison Officers are people who work for a Coroner to help bereaved families when a post-mortem examination has been ordered.

-The Coroners Liaison Officer will contact the family and forward written information to the family in relation to the preliminary cause of death and enclose documentation to assist with financial matters.
+The Coroners Liaison Officer will contact the family and forward written information to the family about the preliminary cause of death and enclose documents to assist with financial matters.

 Find out more about coroner liaison officers.